The first element in my STAR analysis is Scope.

 Whatever your project, the contract must make clear the obligations of both partners to provide services and facilities as needed.

-Note: MF/1 is the Model Form of Agreement for Mechanical, Electrical and Electronic Plant, issued by the IMechE and I used it for projects from automatic warehousing, amphibious boats, fire systems and airport scanners.
+Note: MF/1 is the Model Form of Agreement for Mechanical, Electrical and Electronic Plant, issued by the IMechE and I have used it for projects from automatic warehousing, amphibious boats, fire systems and airport scanners.
+Case: Ampleforth Abbey Trust v Turner & Townsend Project Management Ltd EWHC 2137 (TCC), paragraphs 76 and 99.